How to Use the Price Competitiveness Report in GMC

 Choosing Product Groupings in the Price Competitiveness Report

-Below the graph you can group products in four different ways: product, category, brand, or product type.
-I grouped products by brand so that I could look into the particular brand that was struggling for my client.
+Below the graph, you can group products in four different ways: Product, category, brand, or product type.
 Use the grouping that best suits your needs.
-For example, if a particular category isn’t performing well for your campaigns, group your products by campaign.
+For example, I grouped products by brand so I could look into the particular brand that was struggling for my customer.
+As a rule of thumb: If a particular category isn’t performing well for your campaigns, group your products by campaign.

-When you group your products, you will see a table like this.
+When you group your products, you will see a table like what’s pictured below.
 Since I’ve grouped by brand, this image shows price competitiveness for particular brands.
 The small graphs to the right will indicate which brands need to be investigated.
 The more yellow you see in the bar, the more over-priced items that grouping contains.

 How to Investigate Items with Benchmark Differences

-Now, we need to get more of the necessary details that Google Price Competitiveness Report does not provide.
-To do so, we will search each out-priced item on Google Shopping.
-Search the product title on Google Shopping, then find your product and click on “compare prices” to see other prices from your competition.
+Now, we need to get more of the necessary details that the Google Merchant Center price competitiveness report does not provide.
+To do so, we will search each out-priced item on Google Shopping:

-Look at the “Total Price” instead of the “Item Price”.
-I do this because it includes shipping and sales tax which provides a more accurate final price.
-I think it’s important to note that Google’s benchmark comparisons in GMC only take “Item Price” into account, so don’t take their results at face value.
+Look at the “Total Price” instead of the “Item Price.”
+I do this because it includes shipping and sales tax, which provide a more accurate final price.
+I think it’s important to note that Google’s benchmark comparisons in Google Merchant Center only take “Item Price” into account, so don’t take their results at face value.

 The product above is a great example of this discrepancy.
-In the Price Competitiveness Report, this product appears to be price competitive, but when I look them up myself, I can see that my shipping is about $10 more than the competitor, so we’re being out-priced here.
-I wouldn’t have caught this if I didn’t do more digging on my end.
+In the price competitiveness report, this product appears to be price competitive; but when I look it up myself, I can see that my shipping is about $10 more than the competitor, so we’re actually being out-priced here.
+I wouldn’t have caught this had I not done more digging on my end.

-Finally, I put this data into an excel sheet for easy reference.
-I list the total price here since this price does not show up in the GMC report.
-This sheet is a useful reference for deciding which steps to take next.
+Finally, I put this data into a spreadsheet for easy reference.
+I list the total price here, since this price does not show up in the Google Merchant Center report.
+This spreadsheet is a useful reference for deciding which steps to take next.

 Price Competitiveness Report: A Great Starting Point

-Google’s price competitiveness report obviously has its shortcomings, such as not providing competitor details and not factoring in total price.
+Google’s price competitiveness report has its shortcomings, such as not providing competitor details and not factoring in total price.
 Additionally, the majority of your items will often not have a defined benchmark by Google.
-Even with these downsides, I’d say that overall it’s a fairly useful tool to see how your pricing stacks up against the competition, especially for specific brands.
+Even with these downsides, I’d say (overall) it’s a fairly useful tool to see how your pricing stacks up against the competition, especially for specific brands.

-It provided me a clear explanation as to why my client’s new brand was performing so poorly as almost every item I looked up was being out-priced.
-As long as you don’t take Google’s Price Competitiveness Report at face value, and do a little extra research on your end, it’s a great jumping off point for improving your pricing.
+It provided me with a clear explanation as to why my customer’s new brand was performing so poorly, as almost every item I looked up was being out-priced.
+So as long as you don’t take Google’s price competitiveness report at face value, and do a little extra research on your end, it’s a great jumping-off point for improving your pricing.

 If you want to take a deeper-dive into competitive pricing, check out our blog on using MAP and MSRP pricing on Google Shopping.